 Regardless of which neighborhood you stay in, it’s easy to get around Minneapolis thanks to an extensive public transportation system, including buses and the Light Rail.
 Downtown Minneapolis typically draws business travelers, although the area also has plenty of nightlife.
 The neighborhoods of Uptown, North Loop and Northeast are popular picks because of their enticing restaurant and social scenes.

 If you love being on the water, consider booking a home or apartment rental near one of the lakes.
 South Minneapolis has plenty to choose from, and the “Chain of Lakes” comprises three of the most popular: Bde Maka Ska, Lake of the Isles and Lake Harriet.
-Stroll around the lakes, rent a kayak, catch some local pickup sand volleyball, or take in live music at the Lake Harriet bandshell.
+Stroll around the shore, rent a kayak, catch some local pickup sand volleyball, or take in live music at the Lake Harriet bandshell.
 If you plan to visit in the warmer part of the year, book accommodations at least a month in advance.

 3. Make reservations for upscale dining spots